What sparks your interest?

 Open to all students regardless of major, the Marketing, Biology, Accounting, and Psychology Clubs provide excellent venues to talk with your peers about your academic work and interests outside of the classroom.

-Engineering: Learn about practical applications of engineering in the real world as well as work as a team to assemble and calculate fascinating mechanisms.
+- Engineering: Learn about practical applications of engineering in the real world as well as work as a team to assemble and calculate fascinating mechanisms.
 President: Tzvi Cohen.
-Meetings in Room 337.

 Many of our students are also fine athletes.
 The Director of Athletics supervises several intramural programs, which can even be taken for college credit.
 We have programs in football, baseball, basketball, physical conditioning, and others.